-Accorded UNESCO World Heritage site status in 1983, the ancient name of the site is untraceable today.
+Accorded UNESCO World Heritage site status in 1983 CE, the ancient name of the site is untraceable today.
 Its current name is derived from a neighbouring village, the local pronunciation of which is Ajintha.
 It would be of interest to note, that Ajita is the colloquial name of Maitreya Buddha.

-The period of excavation (used as synonymous to the carving of the caves) can be divided in two broad phases: The earliest caves (Cave 8, 9, 10, 12, 13, 15A), belonging to the Hinayana phase of Buddhism, can be roughly traced back to the 2nd century BCE with its period of activity continuing to around the 1st century CE during the rule of Satavahana dynasty (2nd century BCE – 2nd century CE).
+The period of excavation (used as synonymous to the carving of the caves) can be divided into two broad phases.
+The earliest caves (Cave 8, 9, 10, 12, 13, 15A), belonging to the Hinayana phase of Buddhism, can be roughly traced back to the 2nd century BCE, with its period of activity continuing to around the 1st century CE during the rule of Satavahana Dynasty (2nd century BCE – 2nd century CE).
 The later phase of activities, between 5th and 6th century CE, largely took place under the patronage of the Vakataka dynasts (3rd century – 5th century CE).
-The Vakatakas were contemporaries of the Gupta emperors.
+The Vakatakas were contemporaries of the Gupta Empire.
 The greatest flourish of this phase took place during the brief but remarkable reign of the Vakataka Emperor, Harisena (460 CE - 477 CE).
 By then the “mythologising tendency of Indian thought” (Coomaraswamy) had already given birth to Mahayana Buddhism from more austere Hinayana practices.

 The excavation and creation of the caves seem to have been a more community effort in the earlier phase.
-Group efforts contributed in the building of various parts of the caves, from the façades to single cells.
-Later, however, was marked by sponsorship from influential patrons and local feudatories.
-Inscriptions from Caves 4, 16, 17, 20 and 26 indicate that often multiple caves were constructed under the benefaction of one patron; examples would include local Risika king Upendragupta, Harisena's Prime Minister Varahadeva and the Asmaka monk Buddhabhadra.
+Group efforts contributed to the building of various parts of the caves, from the façades to single cells.
+Later, however, construction was marked by sponsorship from influential patrons and local feudatories.
+Inscriptions from Caves 4, 16, 17, 20, and 26 indicate that often multiple caves were constructed under the benefaction of one patron; examples would include local Risika king Upendragupta, Harisena's Prime Minister Varahadeva, and the Asmaka monk Buddhabhadra.
 Royal patronage did not, however, restrict its accessibility to an exclusive clique.
-Thus, we see, despite being a Shaivaite emperor (at least at the time of accession to throne), Harisena presided over the execution of some of the finest depictions of Buddhist legends.
+Thus, despite being a Shaivaite emperor (at least at the time of accession to throne), Harisena presided over the execution of some of the finest depictions of Buddhist legends.

 The art of Ajanta is that of a school.
 It is important to remember that pursuit of art for art's sake did not constitute the sole aim and search for beauty was not an end in itself.
 The great religious art of Ajanta through all its sincerity and refinement acts as crucial markers towards the journey within.

-The rugged surface of the cave walls were made further uneven to provide a firm grip to the covering plaster made of ground ferruginous earth, rock grit, sand, vegetable fibres, paddy husk and other fibrous materials of organic origin.
+The rugged surface of the cave walls was made further uneven to provide a firm grip to the covering plaster made of ground ferruginous earth, rock grit, sand, vegetable fibres, paddy husk, and other fibrous materials of organic origin.
 A second layer of mud, ferruginous earth mixed with pulverised rock powder or sand and fine vegetable fibre helped to cover the whole interior of the cave.
-The surface was then treated with a thin coat of lime wash over which pigments were applied.
+The surface was then treated with a thin coat of limewash over which pigments were applied.
 Except for the black which was obtained from kohl, all other pigments were of mineral origin.
 Terra verda or glauconite for green, lapis lazuli for blue, kaolin, gypsum or lime were of frequent use.

 Hinayana Buddhism with its rationalistic philosophy and express prohibition of pictorial depictions of Buddha could not have inspired a metaphysical art comparable to the grandeur of the later phase.
 So, beyond symbolic motifs and stupa (of Caves 9, 10), little sculptural activity is observed in the caves excavated in the earlier phase.